Code-Your-Future/taster-class/web-intro/internet-intro.md

 - A bit of HTML/CSS

-# Intro
+# Let's start

-We ask the stduents several intro questions (5 minutes or so)
+We ask the students several intro questions

 1. Who uses the internet?
 What do you use it for?
 What are you favorite websites?

-2. What is the internet?

-3. Who controls the internet?

-4. What are their favorite websites? (we use those in the Game after)
+2. What are their favorite websites? (we use those in the Game after)

+3. What is the internet?
+Who controls the internet?
+Who invented the internet?

 # How the internet works?